has_image_size()

 - $name(string) (required)

-- The image size to check.
+- The name of the registered image size whose existence needs to be checked.

 Examples